 The Kilauea volcano has been erupting continuously since 1983 making it the world’s most active volcano.
 The nearby Mauna Loa volcano also has erupted during that time.
 I first visited Volcanoes during a geology trip in 2006 and it was one of the first places that I returned to when I began traveling in 2007.
 It is a total geek out for geologists and anyone with an interest in Earth Science.
 What you see when visiting the park will totally depend on your luck.
 I’ve been there twice and never have seen lava flowing on the surface.
 When I was on Maui recently, a new fissure opened and there was lava spurting up 80 feet.
 You never know what you are going to get.

 If you think of a national park in Australia, most people will probably think of Uluru.
-It is a great place, but in the end it is just a big rock.
-Kakadu is Australian version of the Serengeti or Yellowstone.
+It is a great place, but in the end, it is just a big rock.
+Kakadu is an Australian version of the Serengeti or Yellowstone.
 There is abundant wildlife all over the park, which is something you can’t see in most of Australia.
 There are wetlands, prairies and rock formations.
-You can see many different bird species, 20 foot crocodiles, kangaroos, and giant termite mounds.
-On top of the natural wonders of the park, it also contains one of the best preserved collection of ancient aboriginal rock art in Australia.
-The park is about a two hour drive from Darwin in the Northern Territory.
+You can see many different bird species, 20-foot crocodiles, kangaroos, and giant termite mounds.
+On top of the natural wonders of the park, it also contains one of the best-preserved collection of ancient Aboriginal rock art in Australia.
+The park is about a two-hour drive from Darwin in the Northern Territory.

 Gunung Mulu National Park (usually just known as Mulu) was probably the biggest surprise in all my travels.
 I hadn’t heard much about it before I visited Borneo.
 It is located on the island of Borneo in the Malaysian state of Sarawak.
 There are no roads leading to Mulu.
 You have to take a boat or fly.
 The flight from the city of Miri is quite short.
 The park is a combination of rainforest and spectacular karst limestone caves.
 One of the caves, Deer Cave, is one of the largest single caverns in the world.
 Several million bats live inside the cave and come out nightly to feed on insects in the rainforest.
 In addition to watching the nightly bat show, you can you do backcountry hiking, spelunking and forest canopy walks.
 I always recommend Mulu to anyone who visits Borneo.

 Yellowstone was the first place in the world to be designated as a national park.
-There was good reason for it.
-Located on a geologic hot spot and inside the caldera of an ancient volcano, Yellowstone is the most active geothermal site in the world.
+There was a good reason for it.
+Located the unique spot and inside the caldera of an ancient volcano, Yellowstone is the most active geothermal site in the world.
 You can see more hot springs and geysers here than anywhere else on Earth.
 The name “Yellowstone” comes from the sulfur deposits left on some of the rocks.
 It has Steamboat Geyser, the world’s tallest, and Old Faithful, arguably the world’s most popular.
-You can easily see large animals such as elk and bison, and even some of the most unique microscopic life lives in the termal pools.
+You can easily see large animals such as elk and bison, and even some of the unique microscopic life lives in the thermal pools.
 Oh, and there is a canyon in the park…and a lake…and huge waterfalls.
 It is an amazing place.